mdonabella/ENG613/index.md

 ## Education

-B.A.
-SUNY College at Oswego, Sociology & Creative Writing
+B.A., Sociology & Creative Writing, SUNY College at Oswego
-<br>M.A.
-University at Buffalo, SUNY
+<br>M.A., English, University at Buffalo, SUNY

 ## Digital Projects